 There can be an irresistible window when the pacifier is your baby’s best friend.
+After all, pacifiers are among the American Academy of Pediatrics recommendations for safe sleep.
 At bedtime, it helps him drift off peacefully and when he wakes in the night you just have to pop it back in his mouth to get another hour or two of sleep.

 But you’re not alone if the pacifier is suddenly more work than it’s worth!
 Are you spending bedtime next to your baby’s bed putting the pacifier back into his mouth every few minutes only to have it fall out again and his tears start all over again?
 Are you getting up multiple times a night, every 10-15 minutes to do the same routine?
 It may be time to consider coaching your baby to fall asleep and stay asleep by weaning the pacifier.

 Night wakings can have many subtle causes, making them tricky to understand and change.
-In newborns and infants, getting too much daytime sleep and not enough day time feeds can lead to multiple night feedings.
+Getting too much daytime sleep and not enough day time feeds ins another of the most common newborn sleep problems.
+This can lead to multiple night feedings.
 Establishing a flexible but predictable feeding schedule during the day can help your baby get more of their ounces when the sun is up.

 Look at how often your baby feeds during the day and how many total ounces she is likely getting.
 Talk to your pediatrician about how much your baby is eating and their overall growth to determine when and if they’re ready to drop their night time feeding.